jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/3-Lecture-Three-More-On-Recursion.md

 Prelude> -- I thought this was worth pointing out
 </code></pre>

+*Authors question about readability, although <code>[x | x <- [1..100], x `mod` 3 == 0]</code> and the <code>enumFromToBy</code> function are not equivalent, they are doing more or less the same thing.
+Typically the way I think most people are taught when learning programming and implementing this kind of counting function is to use a modulo operator.
+As such, if I was actually taking this course as an undergraduate, how would a one liner function using a list comprehension and a modulo operator constraint be marked against the provided solution?
+Assuming enumFromToBy call called correctly and counted from zero instead of one.
+To me, it's pretty darn readable and even more concise: "generate a list of x where x is drawn from a list of integers between zero and one hundred, such that for each x, x must be completely divisible by 3", in fact, I find the enumFromToBy more difficult to read.
+Hang on a moment, I forgot we were talking about recursion...*

 **A question that was asked: does Haskell have a limit on recursion?** Well yes and no, the compiler can't possibly know how deep a recursive call is going to continue for *(although, I have spent some time trying to understand an article telling me that computation based on Lambda calculus makes this somehow possible?
 Okay, well I did pure CS, not CS and Mathematics, so I don't know what to make of this claim, can the compiler catch a potentially infinite recursive call at compile time?)*.
 And we're running our code on a Turing Machine, thus the Halting Problem remains to be a problem.

 <hr />